-One can also find an over 900-year-old sacred tree inside Izanagi-Jingu Shrine called Meoto-ookusu (夫婦大楠).
+One can also find an over 900-year-old sacred tree inside Izanagi Jingu called Meoto-ookusu (夫婦大楠).
 It began life as two separate trees that eventually joined together as one.
-Walking around the two entwined trees makes one realize how small and trivial we as humans are.
-The tree has survived many centuries and will continue to grow even after we’re gone.
+Walking around the two entwined trees makes one realize how small and insignificant we as humans are.
+The tree has survived many centuries and will continue to grow even after we’ve gone.
 This kind of ideology makes one realize why nature is so respected in Shintoism.

 Receiving a Shinto Blessing